licky-licky/toji-no-miko-translations/docs/md/docs/Spending_Time_at_the_Amusement_Park,_the_Toji_Way.md

 **Hiyori:** It was all bark and no bite, that haunted house.
 **Kanami:** Hiyori-chaaaan\~...
 A haunted house isn't the kind of attraction you go in to fight the ghosts\!
 **Hiyori:** It's not?
-**Kanami:** You're supposed to get scared when you see the ghosts, but you shouted "There you are, ghost\!" and tried to beat them.
+**Kanami:** You're supposed to get scared when you see the ghosts, but you shouted "There you are, ghost\!\" and tried to beat them.
 You're the one who scared me.
 **Hiyori:** But, if they're going to threaten us, it's our right to fight back.
 **Kanami:** You're the one who doesn't know how to have fun, Hiyori-chan...
 **Kanami:** Ah, phone call.